-These results provide novel micro-evidence on the role of firms and business associations as foreign economic policy-makers, rather than simply foreign economic policy-takers, contributing to the long and rich literature on the relationship between globalization and foreign policy (Gilpin, 1975; Strange, 1992; Farrell and Newman, 2019).
+These results provide novel micro-evidence on the role of firms and business associations as foreign economic policy-makers, rather than simply foreign economic policy-takers, contributing to the long and rich literature on the relationship between globalization and foreign policy (Gilpin, 1975; Moran, 1978; Strange, 1992; Farrell and Newman, 2019).
 Importantly, this evidence is not limited to one specific policy issue, such as trade or investment, but instead applies to foreign economic policy broadly construed.
-I show that business interests can successfully influence diplomacy without engaging in coercive or quid pro quo lobbying, but rather by simply providing a high volume of information that lowers the cost to diplomats of pursuing commercial issues.
-As a result, the informational lobbying mechanism is likely to apply across the broad range of policy areas in which host state interest groups interact with diplomats, even when the interest groups' motives are normative rather than commercial; key examples include environmental politics and humantarian aid, in which globally-active interest groups such as Greenpeace and Doctors Without Borders (respectively) are key informants.
+Further, I show that business interests can successfully influence diplomacy without engaging in coercive or quid pro quo lobbying, but rather by simply providing a high volume of information that lowers the cost to diplomats of pursuing commercial issues.

-While my focus is on economic policy, the ADST oral histories data could be used similarly to study a wide range of U.S. foreign policy topics at a fine-grained, bilateral level; for example, the ADST maintains oral history collections on subjects including arms sales, human rights in Latin America, and foreign aid.
+While my focus is on economic policy, the ADST oral histories data could be used similarly to study a wide range of U.S. foreign policy topics at a fine-grained, bilateral level.
 More generally, my approach to creating longitudinal data using oral history interviews could easily be expanded to a wide range of other organizations and research areas.
-In particular, many government offices and international organizations maintain oral history collections: examples include the Department of Defense,2 the Federal Reserve,3 the Census Bureau,4 and the United Nations.5 Oral histories are excellent sources of text data because they tend to be methodical, comprehensive, and chronological; they are particularly useful for gaining insight into the internal operations of otherwise opaque organizations.
-As scholars are just beginning to leverage oral histories as text data,6 the vast majority of collections have yet to be analyzed, and the potential contributions of doing so-and developing tools to assist in this analysis-are numerous.
+In particular, many government offices and international organizations maintain oral history collections: examples include the Department of Defense,3 the Federal Reserve,4 the Census Bureau,5 and the United Nations.6 Oral histories are excellent sources of text data because they tend to be methodical, comprehensive, and chronological; they are particularly useful for gaining insight into the internal operations of otherwise opaque organizations.
+As scholars are just beginning to leverage oral histories as text data,7 the vast majority of collections have yet to be analyzed, and the potential contributions of doing so-and developing tools to assist in this analysis-are numerous.